Dr Wallace performs a COMPREHENSIVE MEDICAL eye examination on all his patients.

 He will examine the eye to determine the presence of any vision problems and deliver treatment options in the form of glasses and or contact lenses.

-The medical portion of the eye exam will include: Documenting your medical history; Visual acuity testing; External examination (eyelids, tear duct systems, areas around the eye); Eye muscle examination; Visual field examination; Binocularity testing (how well both eyes work together) Blood pressure measurement; Color vision assessment ; Slit lamp examination (looking closely at the outer and inner part of the eye with a a special microscope); and Tonometry (measurement of your intraocular pressure) and Ophthalmoscopy (using and instrument that shines a bright light into the eye to examine the retina through the pupil).
+The medical portion of the eye exam will include: Documenting your medical history; Visual acuity testing; External examination (eyelids, tear duct systems, areas around the eye); Eye muscle examination; Visual field examination; Binocularity testing (how well both eyes work together) Blood pressure measurement; Color vision assessment ; Slit lamp examination (looking closely at the outer and inner part of the eye with a a special microscope); Tonometry (measurement of your intraocular pressure) and Ophthalmoscopy (using and instrument that shines a bright light into the eye to examine the retina through the pupil).

 Based on our contract with your insurance provider, we reserve the option of billing your medical or vision insurance depending on the services rendered as well as conditions diagnosed.

-If you have questions, one of our friendly office associates will be happy to provide further assistance.
+If you have qustions, one of our friendly office associates will be happy to provide further assistance.